serenity-is/.github/profile/README.md

 ## Premium Support

 Enhance your Serenity experience with our premium support packages.
-For more information on what's included, visit the [Premium Support Page](http://serenity.is).
+For more information on what's included, visit the [Serenity Homepage](http://serenity.is).

 ## Commercial Support